-The biggest problem children face when they vomit is dehydration.
+The biggest problem children face when vomiting is dehydration.

 Kids need to replace fluids lost from vomiting.
 Pedialyte® or other oral rehydration solutions (ORS) such as Kaolectrolyte® or CeraLyte® are useful and well tolerated beverages for rehydrating kids.
-They contain salt, sugar, electrolytes and water, substances that kids need when they throw up and have diarrhea.
+They contain salt, sugar, electrolytes and water, all substances that kids need when they throw up and have diarrhea.

 For babies however, try to "feed through" with breast milk or formula unless otherwise directed by your child's doctor.

 Most oral rehydration guidelines are based on diarrheal illnesses such as cholera, so you will find slight variations on how to rehydrate.
 Basically, they all say to offer small frequent amounts of liquid.
 I council parents to wait until no throwing up occurs for 45 minutes to an hour and then start offering very small amounts of an ORS (we're talking spoonfuls rather than ounces) until it seems that the vomiting has subsided.

 In her house, Dr. Lai uses the two vomit rule: her kids go back to bed after the first vomit and she hopes it doesn't occur again.
-If occurs a second time, she starts vomiting rehydrate.
-Continue to offer more fluids until your child urinates- this is a sign that her body is not dangerously dehydrated.
+If vomiting occurs a second time, she starts to rehydrate.